jasoncoelho/conferenceNotes/PhillyETE2017.md

 ## Container Trends by John Grossman @grossmanster

 - THEN __processes__ NOW __VMs and Containers__
-- Disruptors are often mostly guided by what is more Aesthetic
+- "Disruptors are often mostly guided by what is more Aesthetic"
 - Current emergent trends in containers
   - Networking
     - CNM